-Your cow may be infected with E. Coli According to a report in Applied and Environmental Microbiology, there is always a population of cattle on feedlots which carry E. Coli.
-It can be persist through the production process and into humans who eat them.
+Your cow may be infected with E. Coli According to a report in Applied and Environmental Microbiology, there are always cattle on feedlots which carry E. Coli.
+This bacteria can persist through production and will be consumed with the beef.
 A 2015 Consumer Reports investigation showed that 300 packages of meat from over 100 grocery stores all contained bacteria with fecal contamination.
-This bacteria can cause great harm to human health, including blood and urinary tract infections.
-Also, about 20% of conventional beef contained bacteria that is resistant to most antibiotics.
+This is obviously dangerous to human health and results in blood and urinary tract infections.
+About 20% of conventional beef contains bacteria that is resistant to most antibiotics.
 Bon Appetit!

 Your cow is full of GMOs.
 Monsanto has not yet inserted DNA from a dinosaur egg to make them grow bigger but I’m sure they’re working on that!
 Still, they are full of GMO—their diet consists almost entirely of corn and soy.
 This is food that no cow was ever meant to eat.

 Your cow was sprayed down with ammonia or chlorine.
 Yeah, it’s gross, but arguably necessary since they’ve been sitting in their own crud and their neighbor’s crud and living in conditions where pathogens thrive.
-Dangerous bacteria growth is also present in slaughterhouses.
-Meat carcasses are washed down with ammonia to eliminate some of this bacteria.
+Dangerous bacterial growth is also present in slaughterhouses.
+Meat carcasses are washed down with ammonia to reduce toxic pathogens.
 Scrumptious!

 Your conventional cow may be sold as grass-fed.
 There’s a deceptive practice out there called “DDG-fed”.
 That stands for dried distiller grains.
 Which is a fancy name for corn that’s been processed to remove its starch.
 Without the starch it technically qualifies as a “grass fed feeding supplement”.
 It’s amazing what factory farms get away with—if you can’t convince the customer, confuse them!
 Studies show that DDG fed animals do not have the same nutrient composition as real grass-fed, so don’t be fooled.